-Without treatment including the removal of the polyp, the malignant tumor can metastasize, causing cancerous cells to break away from the tumor and spread to other sites in the body.
-The cancer cell growth can invade and destroy healthy tissue.
+The tumor cell growth can invade and destroy healthy tissue.
+Without treatment, including removing the polyp, the malignant tumor can metastasize, causing cancerous cells to break away from the tumor and spread to other sites in the body.
 Metastasis at distant sites can be extremely difficult to treat.

 Colon Cancer Causes

-- Polyps – Most colon cancer cases began with precancerous polyps in the large intestine that eventually developed into malignant (cancerous) cells like:
+- Polyps – Most colon tumors cases began with precancerous polyps in the large intestine that eventually developed into malignant (cancerous) cells like:

 - Adenomas that are typically removed during a colonoscopy procedure

 - Genetic Abnormalities – If the colon cell's DNA is mutated or becomes damaged, it can cause uncontrollable growth through cell division.
-The mutated cells lack the ability to correct the damaged DNA by not allowing the cell to die off naturally causing uncontrollable cell growth and eventual development of the tumor.
+The mutated cells cannot correct the damaged DNA by not allowing the cell to die off naturally, causing uncontrollable cell growth and eventual development of the tumor.

-- Genetic Predisposition – Inheriting mutated genes from parents, grandparents and ancestors often increase the individual's potential risk of developing cancer at some point in the aging process.
+- Genetic predisposition – Inheriting mutated genes from parents, grandparents and ancestors often increases the individual's potential risk of developing cancer at some point in the aging process.

-- Traits and Lifestyle Choices – Traits, environmental exposure, and lifestyle choices are essential risk factors for the development of colon cancer, especially in individuals who are 50 years and older.
-Colon cancer usually develops in older individuals living a sedentary lifestyle and those who smoke tobacco or eat excessively (obesity).
-Scientists have found a correlation between consuming Western diets and the increased potential of developing colon cancer.
+- Traits and lifestyle choices – Environmental exposure and lifestyle choices are essential risk factors for the development of colon cancer, especially in individuals who are 50 years and older.
+Colon tumors usually develop in older individuals who live a sedentary lifestyle and smoke tobacco or overeat (obesity).
+Scientists have found a correlation between consuming western diets and the increased potential of getting colon cancer.

-- Medical Conditions – The risk of developing colon cancer has been associated with many conditions in diseases including diabetes, cancer radiation treatment, Crohn's disease, ulcerative colitis, and growth hormone disorder (acromegaly).
+- Medical conditions – The risk of getting a colon tumor has been associated with many conditions in diseases, including diabetes, tumor radiation treatment, Crohn's disease, ulcerative colitis, and growth hormone disorder (acromegaly).

 Who Gets Colon Cancer?

-Individuals with a genetic predisposition (inherited familial gene) have an increased chance of developing deadly cancer, especially those with a first-degree relative (parent, child, or sibling) and those with a secondary relative (grandparent, uncle, aunt, nephew, niece, or half-sibling) who has had colon cancer.
+Individuals with a genetic predisposition (inherited familial gene) have an increased chance of developing a deadly tumor, especially those with a first-degree relative (parent, child, or sibling) and those with a secondary relative (grandparent, uncle, aunt, nephew, niece, or half-sibling) who has had colon cancer.

 Colon Cancer Symptoms